pollinator resources

 Bumble Bee Watch: A community science project aiming to track and conserve North America’s bumble bees.
 Similar to iNaturalist but specifically for bumble bees in North America, you can upload photos of bumble bees you find, their identity will be verified by experts, and the information you provide will help researchers determine the status and conservation needs of bumble bees.

-print resources
+print learning resources

 100 Plants to Feed the Bees by The Xerces Society